iotaledger/wallet.rs/docOps/docs/libraries/rust/examples.md

 ```

 ## Events example:

-`Wallet.rs` library is able to listen to several supported event.
+`wallet.rs` library is able to listen to several supported event.
 As soon as the event occurs, a provided callback will be triggered.

 You can use the following example to fetch an existing _Account_ and listen to transaction events related to that _Account_ :
 ```rust